Gizo, Solomon Islands: History

-From 1927 to 1934 Dr Edward Sayers worked at the Methodist mission where he established a hospital at Gizo and also at Munda and Vella Lavella, and carried out fieldwork in the treatment of malaria.
+From 1927 to 1934 Dr Edward Sayers worked at the Methodist mission in the Solomons.
+He established a hospital at Gizo and also at Munda and Vella Lavella, and carried out fieldwork in the treatment of malaria.

 St. Peter's Cathedral, also called Gizo Cathedral, is the cathedral affiliated to the Catholic Church that is located in Gizo.
 It was inaugurated and blessed by Bishop EJ Crawford on June 18, 1964.

 World War II

 In 1942, the islands were occupied by imperial Japanese troops.

 Gizo was the operating base for Robert Ballard's The Search for Kennedy's PT 109, which was a National Geographic Channel television special.
 The son of Eroni Kumana, who was one of the two natives that found the shipwrecked Lt.
 John F. Kennedy and his surviving men, lives on the island.
-The three islands, Plum Pudding, Olasana, and Naru, that were visited by the PT 109 survivors lie just to the southeast of Ghizo island.
+The three islands, Plum Pudding, Olasana, and Naru, that were visited by the Patrol torpedo boat PT 109 survivors lie just to the southeast of Ghizo island.